 Honky Tonk Woman, by The Rolling Stones, features some great Blues by Keith Richards, who uses an open G tuning, which is great for that particular style.

 An open G tuning is when we tune the notes of our guitar to the notes of a G Major chord.
 This means we tune our guitar from low to high – D G D G B D. The G Open tuning is great for slide playing and for Blues playing.
-Open G is also used in several other Rolling Stones songs.
+Open G is used here in Honky Tonk Woman, and it’s also used in several other Rolling Stones songs.

-Continue reading “Honky Tonk Woman, by The Rolling Stones — Learn How to Play this Song on Guitar”
+Continue reading “Honky Tonk Woman by The Rolling Stones — How to Play”